 One Caution – As you hold down the CTRL key to select multiple files, make sure you “click cleanly”.
 If you accidentally “drag” the mouse as you are clicking, you’ll suddenly see duplicate files appear in the folder you’re working in.
 That’s because dragging something with the CTRL key held down is also used to DUPLICATE.

-To give you a better idea of what I’m talking about, I’ve put together an 11 minute video that demonstrates how to select multiple files with the CTRL and Shift keys.
+To give you a better idea of how the CTRL and SHIFT key work for selecting, I’ve put together an 11 minute video that demonstrates how to select multiple files with the CTRL and Shift keys.
 Click the video below to see it.
 And remember too that you can see a full-screen version of the video by using the Full Screen button I point out to you below the video.

 Finally, if you are in the market for getting some guidance with using Windows 10, I recently finished updating my Guidebook for Windows 10 to include information about the fall Creators Update.